Analogue black-white hole solitons in travelling wave parametric amplifiers with superconducting nonlinear asymmetric inductive elements

 In order to further verify the soliton aspects of the propagating wave \cite{Zabusky1965}, we also consider two solitons initially propagating towards each other by setting the initial phase difference coordinate and phase velocity boundary values to be $\phi_n(0)=\phi^r_n(0)+\phi^l_n(0)$, $\dot{\phi}_n(0)=\dot{\phi}^r_n(0)-\dot{\phi}^l_n(0)$, where the right (left)-propagating wave and the time derivative are given by $\phi^{r(l)}_n(0)={\bar{\phi}}_\mathrm{KdV}(a (n-n^{r(l)}_{0}),0)$ and $\dot{\phi}^{r(l)}_n(0)=\dot{\bar{\phi}}_\mathrm{KdV}(a (n-n^{r(l)}_{0}),0)$, respectively.
 Figure \ref{fig:collision} shows that the later time soliton shapes are unaffected by the collision, coinciding with the earlier shapes.

 We now briefly consider the observation of solitons in a possible experiment setup.
 The solitons may be detected by measuring the time variation in the voltage at the opposite end of the TWPA transmission line from the initial, injected pulse end.
-When the soliton is formed we have the relation
+We assume various circuit parameter values comparable in magnitude to those quoted in Ref. \cite{Esposito2022}: $r=C_J/C_g = 0.1$, $I_c = 1.5\, \mu$A, $a=10\,\mu $m, $\alpha=0.2$, and $\phi_{{\mathrm{ext}}}=1.19 \pi$ giving $\tilde{\alpha}(\phi_{{\mathrm{ext}}})=0.37$, $c_3=0.32$, and $c_4=0$.
+The voltage amplitude of the soliton with $A = 0.02$ in the phase difference coordinate is estimated as $V=\frac{1}{a} \frac{\hbar}{2 e} \int \frac{\partial \bar{\phi}(x',t)}{\partial t} d x'=\hbar \omega_0/(2 e)\left(1+c_3 A/6\right)A=0.86\,\mu$V and the soliton temporal width is $\Delta t=w/v_s=0.21$ nsec.
+In our SNAIL TWPA model, solitons form spontaneously when an initial pulse is injected at one end.
+The soliton profile can be estimated using the initial pulse via inverse scattering theory \cite{Gardner1967}.
+The affect of disorder in a real array will cause some attenuation of the soliton amplitude as it propagates down the transmission line \cite{bass1988}.
+The SNAIL-TWPA is engineered such as to be impedance-matched with $50~\Omega$ transmission lines connected at the end \cite{Esposito2022,Perelshtein2022} in order to minimize reflection of the soliton waves.